adagora/EOS_dogContract/README.md

 ```

 #### Contribution:
-Dapp Template for Ivan on Tech Academy
+This repository is made for education purposes.
+Thanks to Ivan & Filip for the great education on https://academy.ivanontech.com/